ritamsonowal/GrihoLink/readme.md

 ## 🧑‍💻 Getting Started

 ### ✅ Step 1: Create a secrets.h file in /server/ESP8266/ (where the .ino files are located)
-#define SSID "Your Wi-Fi SSID" // Wi-Fi Credentials
+#define SSID "Your Wi-Fi SSID"
-#define PASS "Your Wi-Fi Password" // Wi-Fi Credentials
+#define PASS "Your Wi-Fi Password"

 #define MQTT_CLIENT_ID ""  // Use a unique client ID
 #define MQTT_BROKER ""     // Use any public broker